ef-labs/vertx-jersey/examples/guice/README.md

-# Guice DI with vertx-mod-jersey
+# Guice DI with ext-jersey

 This is an example of using guice with the hk2 bridge for DI.
 The following dependencies must be on the class path: